Vietnam.vn - Nền tảng quảng bá Việt Nam

 booking - Ảnh 1.

-An employee works on a computer at Booking.com's customer service center in Tourcoing, France - Photo: Reuters
+An employee works on a computer at Booking.com's customer care center in Tourcoing (France) - Photo: Reuters

 Over the years, online booking platforms like Booking.com, Agoda or Expedia have reshaped the way people search and book hotels, especially thanks to their advantages in price and convenience.

-However, recent developments are raising questions about the fairness of the "platform-based low-cost" model, as on August 4, Dutch public broadcaster NOS reported that more than 10,000 hotels across Europe have joined a class action lawsuit against Booking.com - the world's largest booking platform.
+However, recent developments are raising questions about the fairness of the "platform-based low-cost" model, as on August 4, Dutch public television NOS reported that more than 10,000 hotels across Europe have joined a class-action lawsuit against Booking.com - the world's largest booking platform.

 Simultaneous lawsuit against Booking.com

-According to Reuters, hotels accused Booking.com of imposing terms forcing them to keep room rates the same across all platforms, including their own websites, making them unable to compete on price and subjecting them to high commissions for nearly two decades.
+According to Reuters, hotels accused Booking.com of imposing terms forcing them to keep room prices the same on all platforms, including their own websites, making them unable to compete on price and subject to high commissions for nearly two decades.

 The case is being heard in the Netherlands, where Booking.com is headquartered.
-The lawsuit is coordinated by the Hotel Complaints Alliance, which includes more than 30 national hotel associations, including IHA (Germany), Federalberghi (Italy) and Hotelleriesuisse (Switzerland).
+The lawsuit is coordinated by the Hotel Complaints Alliance, which includes more than 30 national hotel associations such as IHA (Germany), Federalberghi (Italy) and Hotelleriesuisse (Switzerland).

 According to the Economic Times , the legal basis for the lawsuit stems from a ruling by the Court of Justice of the European Union (ECJ) in September 2024.